Sacramento Neighborhoods See Surge In Cockroach Infestations

 Whatever the source of this problem, it’s got many neighbors scrambling to schedule an exterminator.

 “It’s not just in my house, actually it’s everywhere.
-Everywhere,” Hernandez said.MORE NEWS: VTA Shooting Hits Close To Home For Lathrop Mayor Sonny Dhaliwal
+Everywhere,” Hernandez said.MORE NEWS: 'I Miss Him': Communities Remember Loved Ones Lost in San Jose Shooting

 Exterminators said this is a problem that can be avoided with regular spraying and it works best if all of the neighbors are doing it.